Serbia Country Commercial Guide

 Digitalization

-However, a large portion of the public administration remains on paper, and procedures require physical engagement from the citizens.
+However, a large portion of the public administration remains non-digitalized, and procedures require physical engagement (in person or on paper) from the citizens.
 Upcoming projects include optimization and digitalization of judicial administration, e-health, digitalization of tax administration, vast and cross-cutting e-archive for official documents, as well as unified digitalization of customs and inspections procedures for foreign trade.
-Digitalization of government services will continue, as technologies progress, creating a constantly growing market for software companies offering government services, procedure optimizations, digitization, AI applications and other.
+Digitalization of government services will continue as technologies progress, creating a constantly growing market for software companies offering government services, procedure optimizations, digitization, AI applications and other.

 Smart Cities